 a) The literary context of Jesus’ words: chapters 10-12 of Matthew’s Gospel.

 * In Matthew’s Gospel, the discourse on the Mission takes up the whole of chapter 10.
-In the narrative after chapters 11 and 12, where we find a description of how Jesus fulfils the Mission, Jesus has to face incomprehension and resistance.
-John the Baptist, who looked at Jesus with an eye to the past, could not understand him (Mt 11: 1-15).
-The people, who looked at Jesus with and eye to self-interest, were incapable of understanding him (Mt 11: 16-19).
-The big cities around the lake that had heard the preaching and seen the miracles will not open themselves to his message (Mt 11: 20-24).
+In the narrative after chapters 11 and 12, where we find a description of how Jesus fulfills the Mission, Jesus has to face incomprehension and resistance.
+John the Baptist, who looked at Jesus with an eye to the past, could not understand Him (Mt 11:1-15).
+The people, who looked at Jesus with and eye to self-interest, were incapable of understanding Him (Mt 11:16-19).
+The big cities around the lake that had heard the preaching and seen the miracles will not open themselves to His message (Mt 11:20-24).
 The scribes and doctors, who judged everything according to their knowledge, were not capable of understanding Jesus’ words (Mt 11: 25).
-Not even do his relatives understand him (Mt 12: 46-50).
-Only the little ones understand him and accept the good news of the Reign (Mt 11: 25-30).
-The others look for sacrifices, but Jesus wants mercy (Mt 1: 8).
-This resistance to Jesus leads the Pharisees to want to kill him (Mt 12: 9-14).
-They call him Beelzebub (Mt 12: 22-32).
-But Jesus does not retreat; he goes on with his mission of Servant as described in the prophet Isaiah (Is 42: 1-4) and cited in its entirety by Matthew (12: 15-21).
+Not even do his relatives understand Him (Mt 12: 46-50).
+Only the little ones understand Him and accept the good news of the Reign (Mt 11: 25-30).
+The others look for sacrifices, but Jesus wants mercy (Mt 1:8).
+This resistance to Jesus leads the Pharisees to want to kill Him (Mt 12:9-14).
+They call him Beelzebub (Mt 12:22-32).
+But Jesus does not retreat; He goes on with His mission of Servant as described in the prophet Isaiah (Isa 42: 1-4) and cited in its entirety by Matthew (12:15-21).

-* Thus the context in chapters 10-12 suggests that the acceptance of the good news by the little ones is the fulfilment of the prophet Isaiah.
-Jesus is the awaited Messiah, but he is not what the majority expected him to be.
-He is not the glorious nationalist Messiah, nor is he a strict judge, nor a powerful king Messiah.
-He is the humble Messiah, the servant who "will not break the crushed reed, nor put out the smouldering wick" (Mt 12: 20).
-He will fight on until justice and right will prevail in the world (Mt 12: 18,20-21).
-The acceptance of the Reign by the little ones is the light that shines (Mt 5: 14) and the salt which flavours (Mt 5: 13) and the mustard seed which (when fully grown) will provide room for the birds of the air to nest there among its branches (Mt 13: 31-32).
+* Thus the context in chapters 10-12 suggests that the acceptance of the good news by the little ones is the fulfillment of the prophet Isaiah.
+Jesus is the awaited Messiah, but He is not what the majority expected Him to be.
+He is not the glorious nationalist Messiah, nor is He a strict judge, nor a powerful king Messiah.
+He is the humble Messiah, the servant who "will not break the crushed reed, nor put out the smoldering wick" (Mt 12: 20).
+He will fight on until justice and right prevail in the world (Mt 12: 18, 20-21).
+The acceptance of the Reign by the little ones is the light that shines (Mt 5: 14) and the salt which flavors (Mt 5:13) and the mustard seed which (when fully grown) will provide room for the birds of the air to nest there among its branches (Mt 13:31-32).

 b) A brief comment on Jesus’ words: